 Make sure you're also actively listening to the answers to help you build rapport with prospects and become one of their trusted advisers.

 There is so much to this topic that I couldn't possibly cover it in just one blog post, so you can expect me to revisit this concept in future posts.
 In my next article, I'm going to give some very specific high-value open-ended questions that you can use to bring value to your prospects, clients, and yourself very quickly.

 Examples of Open-Ended Questions

-- What are the top priorities in your business at the moment?
+- Whare the top priorities of your business at the moment?

-- If we were meeting five (10, 20) years from today, what must happen for you to feel good about your situation related to ___________?
+- If we were meeting five years from today, what needs to happen for you to feel good about your business situation related to ___?

 - What opportunities do you see on your horizon?